secrez/cryptoenv/README.md

 ### Multiple apps

-Sometimes you have in a repo multiple apps and it is possible that you do not want to share data with them.
+Sometimes you have in a repo multiple apps, and it is possible that you do not want to share data with them.
 You can filter your variables using RegExp like here:

 ```javascript
 require("cryptoenv").parse(/^hardhat/);